It’s quite simple really.

-All our coffee can be traced back to each producer, farm or washing station.
-All our coffee is traded fairly.
+All our coffee can be traced back to each producer, farm or washing station - it is all traded fairly.

 Some coffees we work with might have a label such as organic, fairtrade or rainforest alliance.
 Others may not.
 It’s more important for us to know the story behind each origin then the label they may carry.
 Quality and sustainability comes in different shape and forms.

-It goes without saying that the coffee we source is specialty grade and of high quality.
-It costs a little more but it tastes so much better.
+It goes without saying that the coffee we source is specialty grade and of high quality - it may cost a little more but it tastes so much better.

-We are lucky enough to work with some fantastic producers and passionate people in West Java, Indonesia.
-Our relationship with the people who pick, process and package our coffee is invaluable.
+We are lucky enough to work with some fantastic producers and passionate people throughout Indonesia and Myanmar where our direct relationship with the people who pick, process and package our coffee is invaluable.
 We centralise our other coffee origins in the USA and ship them directly to us.

-We choose only suppliers and partners who share our vision and values.
+In terms of suppliers and partners, we choose those who share our vision and values.
 Compostable packaging, recycling and minimising our carbon footprint is an important part of our selection criteria.

 Small Batch Roasting